 Palo Duro canyon isn’t far from Amarillo.

 If you head east from Amarillo you hit the Texas Palo Duro State Park where you can drive down into the canyon and access its visitor center and exhibits.
 On road cuts in the canyon below Alan’s home we have found Indian arrow points lost in ancient hunting miscues.
-When we drive into the deep canyon we take Alan’s 1950’s Willy’s jeep and go way back into the gash in the Earth’s arm.
+When we drive into the deep canyon we take his 1950’s Willy’s jeep and go way back deep into the gash in the Earth’s arm.

 From either of these bench’s, the view is spectacular.
 Light comes to our side of the planet as the other side turns dark.
 The switch from dark to light comes quickly.
 Within thirty minutes we go from a place where we can’t see the creek in the bottom of the canyon to a point in time we can see the entire creek, as well as homes and houses on the rim of the far side of the canyon.

 I wonder who is sitting on bench’s on the other side of the world this morning, looking at a spectacular sunset?